Virmons/Abbrew/Combat/Bonuses and Penalties.md

 When a creature gains Weak, it is usually accompanied by a specific type of roll e.g. Weak(Dexterity) 2, this would mean that the creature would roll 2 penalty dice on any Dexterity-based check.

 Weak counteracts strong and the two can cancel eachother out if the values are equal.

-#### Distraction

-Distraction Penalties are caused by situations such as being flanked or upon breaking concentration.